Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_installation_and_setup.rst

 Hardware connection
 ~~~~~~~~~~~~~~~~~~~

-The connection between the Yaskawa controller and Pickit is done over ethernet.
+The connection between the Yaskawa controller and Pickit is done over Ethernet.
 You connect your robot controller to the **ROBOT** port on the Pickit processor as shown in the diagram below:

 .. image:: /assets/images/robot-integrations/yaskawa/yaskawa-ethernet-ports.png